Kitware/iMSTK/Docs/source/Collision_Handling.rst

 Collision handling happens between a pair of objects.
 Given this pair the handling has a side.
 We can either handle the collision for object A, object B, or both at the same time/AB.

-With this you will see 3 strategies then:
+With this you will see three strategies then:

 ::

     imstkNew<CustomSPHCollisionHandlerOneSided> handler(sphObj1, Side::A, collisionData);
     imstkNew<CustomSPHCollisionHandlerOneSided> handler(sphObj1, Side::A, collisionData);
     imstkNew<CustomSPHCollisionHandlerOneSided> handler(sphObj2, Side::B, collisionData);
     imstkNew<CustomSPHCollisionHandlerTwoSided> handler(sphObj1, sphObj2, collisionData);

 Generally, having one sided collision handlers is better for modularity, but sometimes it is required to consider both models.